Working with transforms at scale

 edit

 Depending on the size of the destination index, you may consider increasing its shard count.
 Transforms use one shard by default when creating the destination index.
 To override the index settings, create the destination index before starting the transform.
-For more information about how the number of shards affects scalability and resilience, refer to Scalability and resilience
+For more information about how the number of shards affects scalability and resilience, refer to Get ready for production

 Use the Preview transform to check the settings that the transform would use to create the destination index.
 You can copy and adjust these in order to create the destination index prior to starting the transform.